Chudbrochil/Personal-Repo/README.md

 Hello, my name is Anthony Galczak.
 I am a Master's student at Stanford University studying Computer Science.
 My expected graduation is June 2021.

+## Previously ##

-Previously, I studied Computer Science and Mathematics at University of New Mexico.
+I studied Computer Science and Mathematics at University of New Mexico.
 I obtained a Bachelor's of Science in Computer Science and a Bachelor's of Science in Applied Mathematics on May 2019.

 Worked on AWS AutoML framework AutoGluon over Autumn 2020.
 I implemented an API change bringing a new model (TabTransformer) and semi-supervised learning capability.
 This work can be viewed at [PR](https://github.com/awslabs/autogluon/pull/723).

 Worked as a PySpark developer at Akuna Capital over Summer 2020.
 I spent Summer 2019 intern'ing at Amazon AWS AI Labs doing R&D in the field of record linkage (NLP).
 The 4 years previous to that I spent at Sandia National Labs.
-Before starting university, I was an IT consultant for Mintz Infotech as well as technical support at T-Mobile and Charter Communications.
+Before starting university, I was an IT consultant for Mintz Infotech.

+## Stanford ##

 Winter 2021 Schedule coming soon!
 I will be a Course Assistant for CS103

-## Stanford ##

 CS230 - Deep Learning (Python)